matldupont/matdupont-dev/blog/220127/01-setup.md

 #### HtmlWebpackPlugin

-This plugin is what puts together our output html file, loaded with our bundle(s)
+This plugin is what puts together my output html file, loaded with my bundle(s)

 ```
 yarn add -D html-webpack-plugin